CrunchyData/crunchy-katacoda/postgis/spatial_relationships/06-distance-dwithin.md

 A common GIS question is "find all the stuff within distance X of this other stuff".

-The **ST_Distance(geometry A, geometry B)** calculates the *shortest* distance between two geometries and returns it as a float.
-This is useful for actually reporting back the distance between objects.
+The **ST_Distance(geometry A, geometry B)** function calculates the *shortest* distance between two geometries and returns it as a floating point number.
+This is useful for reporting the actual distance between objects.

 ```
 SELECT ST_Distance(